mauronz/jekyll-now/_posts/2018-01-01-apihooklib.md

 There is a number of tools and frameworks for this job, with different features and scopes.
 I would like to cite two of them: [APIMonitor](http://www.rohitab.com/apimonitor)  is extremely useful to get both the input and the output of an API call, but lacks the possibility of setting custom hooks.
 [Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool), the Intel dynamic binary instrumentation framework, is powerful, as it allows to perform analysis at a very low level, even for each instruction that is executed.
 Unfortunately this power comes at the price of performances, as Pin instroduces a considerable overhead in the execution.
 Moreover, as a personal critic, developing  programs that use Pin (aka Pin Tools) is not exactly straightforward.

-My goal for APIhooklib was to have an instrument that stands in between these two, which means custom hooks, low overhead and simple development.
+My goal for APIhooklib was to have an instrument to analyze the execution of a generic program by means of API calls.
+The library should stands in between the two aforementioned tools, which means custom hooks, low overhead and simple development.

 [Github repository](https://github.com/mauronz/APIhookerlib/)
 {: style="text-align: center;"}